 NATIONAL POINSETTIA DAY

-Each year on the 12th day of December, people across the United States recognize National Poinsettia Day.
+Each year on the 12th of December, people across the United States celebrate one of the most recognizable plants of the holidays on National Poinsettia Day.

-The poinsettia plant’s connection to the Christmas season dates back to 16th-century Mexico.
-Legend tells of a girl who worried she had no gift to celebrate Jesus’s birthday because she was too poor.
+In 16th-century Mexico, the connection between the poinsettia plant and the Christmas season begins.
+According to legend, a girl wanted desperately to celebrate Jesus’s birthday.
+Worried, the girl feared she would have no gift to offer because she was so poor.
 An angel tells her to give any gift with love.
-The young girl gathered weeds from alongside the road and placed them in the manger.
+After gathering weeds from alongside the road, the young girl placed them in the manger.
 Miraculously the weeds bloomed into beautiful red stars.

-The poinsettia first came to the United States by way of Joel Roberts Poinsett, an American botanist and the first United States Minister to Mexico.
+The poinsettia initially came to the United States with Joel Roberts Poinsett, an American botanist and the first U.S. Minister to Mexico.
 In 1825, he sent cuttings home to Charleston, South Carolina.

-It wasn’t until the early 1920s when Paul Ecke, a second-generation farmer in California, discovered a grafting technique which caused the seedlings to branch, that the poinsettia started to take root in American culture.
-The family hawked their Christmas flower at roadside stands.
-Paul Ecke Jr. advanced the sales of the poinsettia through shipping and marketing.
+However, it wasn’t until the early 1920s that the poinsettia started taking root in American culture.
+Paul Ecke, a second-generation farmer in California, discovered a grafting technique that caused the seedlings to branch.
+Hawking their Christmas flower at a roadside stands, Paul Ecke Jr. later advanced sales of the poinsettia through shipping and marketing.

 The House of Representatives in 2002 created Poinsettia Day to honor the father of the poinsettia industry, Paul Ecke.
 The date of December 12 marks the death of Joel Roberts Poinsett, the man responsible for bringing the plan to the United States.